SuperOfficeDocs/superoffice-docs/docs/service/install/index.md

 The installer will copy the necessary files to the Service program folder.

-1. Run the SuperOffice.CustomerService.exe
+1. Run the SuperOffice.CustomerService.exe file.

 2. When asked, select a destination folder for the installation of SuperOffice Service.

 3. **Choose your hostname**.
 The hostname should be the registered DNS name you will be using to access both CRM web and Customer Service request management interface in your web browser.

-4. You also have the option of installing and overwriting the customer web templates, or leave your own customized one in place (if you have done customizations).
+4. You also have the option of installing and overwriting the customer web templates, or leaving your own customized one in place (if you have done customizations).
 If you choose to install/overwrite the templates, the installer will attempt to make a backup copy.
 For new installations, always leave this field checked.

 5. Let the installer create an IIS site based on the hostname you entered.
 If the IIS website is already available on the web server then you need to uncheck the **Create IIS website**.